Electric car use by country: Pakistan

 In January 2017, Dewan Motors with BMW inaugurated Pakistan's first public charging station for electric and plug-in hybrid electric vehicles in Emporium Mall, Lahore.
 Dewan Motors had installed another station for plug-in hybrid and electric vehicles at Dolmen Mall in Karachi in February 2017.

 Rahmat Group has acquired 25 acres of land to establish Electrical Complex at Nooriabad to produce electric vehicles.
 At the initial stage, the group will produce electric buses to tap the transport market, and in the second phase, a manufacturing plant would be established at the complex to produce electric cars and two-wheelers.

-On 2017, Jolta International had created the first locally manufactured electric motorcycle.
+In 2017, Jolta International had created the first locally manufactured electric motorcycle.
 The company is based just outside of Bahria Town Rawalpindi, and showcased three Jolta Chargeable Electrical Motorcycles in Gwadar.

 Leading automobile manufacturers, including Super Power Motorcycles, have started introducing EV models.
 Neon, a Pakistan-based motorcycle assembler, has introduced an all-electric Neon M3 motorbike in Pakistan.
 The sports bike comes with emission free and noiseless features.
 Neon also assembles Electric scooters in Pakistan.

 Philippines

-The country's first electric was launched at Silliman University by Insular Technologies in August 2007.
+The country's first electric car was launched at Silliman University by Insular Technologies in August 2007.
 In some major cities such as Makati, electric Jeepneys (e-jeepneys) are used as well as electric tricycles (e-tricycles).
 The Philippine Public Utility Modernization Program (PUVMP) aims to employ around 100,000 e-tricycles annually and 200,000 e-jeepney in the next six years.

 The Eagle G-Car is a Philippine BEV car (at a cost as low as $3,000-$6,000).
 E-Jeepneys were a venture of Renewable Independent Power Producer Inc., which sprang from Greenpeace and other groups, and Solarco, which in turn is a part of GRIPP.

 During a demonstration at Nanyang Technological University on 7 February 2018, Nissan Philippines' president and managing director Ramesh Narasimhan has announced that they would like to bring the Leaf to the Filipino market.